-- If the player can pick deceitful options in dialogue trees, do these receive special treatment?
-For instance, can an NPC see through the lie if a skill check is not passed?
+- If the players can pick deceitful options in dialogue trees, do these receive special treatment?
+Can an NPC see through the lie if a skill check is not passed?
 Is it possible to use the same words (e.g. a death threat) both in earnest and as a bluff?
 What effect does intentional deceit have on the Karma Meter?
 What if it's a white lie?

-- ...combat, e.g. by giving the player a dialogue option to punch an NPC in the face and deal damage proportional to the PC's strength against NPC's toughness—all without ending the dialogue.
+- ...combat, e.g. by giving the players a dialogue option to punch an NPC in the face and deal damage proportional to the PC's strength against NPC's toughness—all without ending the dialogue.